CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

 ## Step 4 - Calibrating the printer

-1. The first thing we need to do is connect the z-probe to the effector (the autolevel switch).
+1. The first thing we need to do is connect the z-probe to the effector (the autolevel switch), attach any print surface material (masking tape, etc.), then heat the bed up to 50 degrees since materials expand with heat.

   - If using a BL Touch, follow [this guide](https://www.klipper3d.org/Probe_Calibrate.html) to calculate the X and Y offset of the probe before continuing.

-2. Then open up the web interface console and type `DELTA_CALIBRATE`.
+2. First you need to calculate the 'z_offset' by opening up the web-interface console and typing: `PROBE_CALIBRATE`

+  - **After the probe stops, remove it** then do the [paper test](https://www.klipper3d.org/Bed_Level.html#the-paper-test) (place a piece of paper under the nozzle)

+  - Type: `TESTZ Z=-<value>` to *decrease* Z-height and `TESTZ Z=+<value>` to *increase* it, where `<value>` is the amount in mm by which to decrease or increase the Z-height (usually 0.05 or 0.01 if close to the bed) so that there is just a little friction between the nozzle and paper.

+  - when you are satisfied with the Z-height, type `ACCEPT` and then `SAVE_CONFIG`

+  - edit your printer.cfg, any existing 'z_offset' will have been commented out in the `[probe]` section, and a line with the correct value will have been inserted at the bottom of the file

+  - add the correct 'z_offset' value into your `[probe]` section

+  - make sure that `horizontal_move_z` in the `[delta_calibrate]` section, is set to a value **5-10mm higher than the z_offset** we just calculated

+  - save the file and restart

+  - home the printer and **re-attach the probe**

+3. Then type `DELTA_CALIBRATE`.
 Once this is done type: `SAVE_CONFIG` to save the settings.

   - This will get a decent calibration for your printer, good enough to print well.
 However if you really want to optimize the calibration for your specific printer, run the [Enhanced Delta Calibration](https://www.klipper3d.org/Delta_Calibrate.html) which requires you to print an object, measure it with digital calipers, and input the values in the console.

-3. When the delta calibration is finished, you need to calculate the Z-offset by typing: `PROBE_CALIBRATE`

-  - **After the probe stops, remove it** then do the [paper test](https://www.klipper3d.org/Bed_Level.html#the-paper-test) (place a piece of paper under the nozzle)

-  - Type: `TESTZ Z=-<value>` to *decrease* Z-height and `TESTZ Z=+<value>` to *increase* it, where `<value>` is the amount in mm by which to decrease or increase the Z-height (usually 0.05 or 0.01 if close to the bed) so that there is just a little friction between the nozzle and paper.

-  - When you are satisfied with the Z-height, type `ACCEPT` and then `SAVE_CONFIG`

 4. Bed mesh leveling is enabled in all the config files, so after setting the Z-offset, type `BED_MESH_CALIBRATE` in the console then `SAVE_CONFIG`